 Apo Island is a small volcanic island located at the southeastern tip of Negros Oriental.
 Its surrounding marine habitat is a marine preserve, with about 400 species of corals and 650 species of fish.
 It’s also a popular sighting spot for sea turtles!

-Like I said, Apo Island is mostly known for its sea turtle activity, but I find that the snorkeling experience it offers is just as equally amazing.
+For casual tourists, Apo Island is mostly known for its sea turtle sighting, but I find the snorkeling experience in its coral gardens just as equally amazing.
 Here’s my experience at Apo Island in Negros Oriental!

 My snorkeling tour in Apo Island

 I was staying in Dumaguete City and only planned for a day tour in Apo Island.
-Since I was alone and didn’t want the hassle of finding other tourists for boat sharing, I signed up on a joiner tour to Apo Island via Harold’s Mansion.
+Since I was alone and didn’t want the hassle of looking for other tourists for boat sharing, I signed up on a joiner tour to Apo Island via Harold’s Mansion.

-Anyway, from the shores of Zamboanguita it took about 30-45 minutes to reach Apo Island.
-We stopped several meters from the shore of the island, where the sea turtles can be seen.
+We stopped several meters from the shore of Apo Island, where the sea turtles can be spotted.
 We were divided into groups of 4 and assigned a single guide.
 Our guide beckoned us to follow him as he looked for sea turtles.